TheSicilian12/capstone/README.md

 - Authorized user can update their cart with items.
 - Authorized user can delete their cart.
 (Including all items)

+## Comments / Reviews
+- Authorized can create a comment / review.
+- Any user can view / read their comments / reviews on products.
+- Authorized can update a comment / review.
+- Authorized user can delete comment / review.

+## Search
+- Any user can search for items on Shinano.

 # Future Features

-## Comments / Reviews
-- Authorized user will be able to create a comment / review.
-- Any user will be able to view / read their comments / reviews on products.
-- Authorized user will be able to update a comment / review.
-- Authorized user will be able to their delete comment / review.

 ## Categories
 - Authorized user will be able to create a category.